-Gary Aiko is a legendary Hawaiian singer and musician well known all over the world.
-His rich brown velvet voice, his unselfconscious dignity and ease, his genuine warmth, his striking appearance and wide repertoire combine to make him Hawaii's finest romantic baritone.
-He has appeared just about everywhere in Hawaii, almost every major showroom in and out of Waikiki.
+This is a tribute website to honor Gary Aiko, a legendary Hawaiian singer and musician well known all over the world.
+His rich brown velvet voice, his unselfconscious dignity and ease, his genuine warmth, his striking appearance and wide repertoire combine to make him Hawai‘i's finest romantic baritone.
+He has appeared just about everywhere in Hawai‘i, almost every major showroom in and out of Waikīkī.
 Gary has performed all over the world, Japan, Canada, Hong Kong, Brazil as well as many cities in the continental U.S., the most memorable being in New York City at Carnegie Hall.

 Gary is more interested in music and people than in the rewards of his profession.
 For him, singing is something to be enjoyed for its own sake…and shared with you.
 His mastery of his craft is evident in his strong and melodious delivery of Hawaiian music.

 Known for his deep velvety voice, Gary has become famous for his renditions of Hawai‘i's love songs.
 Gary's golden voice has been compared to that of one of his favorite singers, Alfred Apaka, which he considers a great honor.
 Gary says, "If I am to be compared with someone I'd rather be compared with the best."
 Hearing Gary sing is an amazing experience that will be cherished forever.